 - Map Copies (prepared by a Registered Land Surveyor):

-- For Preliminary Plats, eighteen (18) copies drawn to scale and fifteen (15) copies reduced onto 11 X 17-inch paper are required.
-The drawing is required to provide all information as set forth in M.G.O.
+- For Preliminary Plats, the drawings must be drawn to scale and are required to provide all information as set forth in M.G.O.
 Sec.
 16.23 (7)(a).

-- For Final Plats, sixteen (16) copies drawn to scale and fifteen (15) copies reduced onto 11 X 17-inch paper are required.
-The final plat shall be drawn to the specifications of §236.20, Wis.
+- For Final Plats, the drawings must be drawn to scale and drawn to the specifications of §236.20, Wis.
 Stats..

-- For Certified Survey Maps (CSMs), sixteen (16) copies of the drawing are required.
-The drawings shall include all of the information set forth in M.G.O.
+- For Certified Survey Maps (CSMs), the drawings shall include all of the information set forth in M.G.O.
 Secs.
 16.23 (7)(a) and (d), including existing site conditions, the nature of the proposed division and any other necessary data.
 Utility data (field located or from utility maps) may be provided on a separate map submitted with application.

-- Letter of Intent: Twelve (12) copies of a letter describing the proposed subdivision or land division in detail including, but not limited to:
+Letter of Intent: One copy of a letter describing the proposed subdivision or land division in detail including, but not limited to: